CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

   - Ministero dei Trasporti Italiano
   - Municipality of Amsterdam

+- **Surveillance systems**: determine the optimal placement of surveillance cameras to maximize the coverage areas while minimizing the costs of the systems.
+Possible customers/partners are large companies providing surveillance products and services:
+  - Hikvision UK Ltd
+  - Bosch Security Systems, Inc.
+  - Dahua Technology

+- **Miltary Troops-to-Tasks**: determine the optimal placement of miltary formation and advance strategy.

+- **Recommender Systems** See for example [this link](https://hal.archives-ouvertes.fr/hal-00971351/document) in which we can optimize reccomender systems using social media analysis.

+- **Algorithms for chess** See [this link](https://en.wikipedia.org/wiki/Knight%27s_tour) which discusses 'the Knight's tour'; a generalized Hamiltonian path problem in graph theory.

-# Our Team
+# Our Team (Alphabetical order)

 **Elijah Cavan** graduated from UWaterloo with a Bsc.
 Mathematics Physics and from Wilfrid Laurier with an MSc.
 Mathematics.
 My research mainly stems in cosmology and N-body systems.

 **Giuseppe Colucci** PhD in physics, works in the Banking industry for 7 years, expert in financial modelling, strategic hedging and optimization techniques.

-**Oscar Fanelli** Italian pizza-lover, "born" as software engineer 13 years ago, founded and grew a start-up as CTO, now working as Head of Engineering, focusing on product, processes and people management.

 **Jose H. Leon-Janampa** I like to research and work on topics that bring some benefit to people.
 I have a scientific mind but with knowledge of business and finance.
 I am a theoretical physicist that works in finance for more than 20 years, always trying to apply cutting edge technology to the business.

+**Oscar Fanelli** Italian pizza-lover, "born" as software engineer 13 years ago, founded and grew a start-up as CTO, now working as Head of Engineering, focusing on product, processes and people management.

 **Saesun Kim** I am a Ph.D. student at experimental quantum optics.
 As well as my experimental expertise, I am also a Qiskit advocate and co-lead of Qiskit localization.